core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ## Version -03 to -04 ## {#sec-03-04}

-* Removal of sections about key usage limits
+* Removed content about key usage limits.

-* Editorial improvements and clarifications.

-* Include EDHOC-KeyUpdate() in methods for rekeying
+* Include EDHOC-KeyUpdate() in the methods for rekeying.

-* Describe reasons for using the OSCORE ID update procedure
+* Describe reasons for using the OSCORE ID update procedure.

+* Clarifications on deletion of CTX_OLD and CTX_NEW.

+* Added new section on preventing deadlocks.

-* Clarify that peers can decide to run KUDOS at any point
+* Clarified that peers can decide to run KUDOS at any point.

-* Elaborate on further considerations in discussion section
+* Elaborate on further considerations in discussion section.

-* Defined a well-known KUDOS resource
+* Defined a well-known KUDOS resource.

+* Editorial improvements.

 ## Version -02 to -03 ## {#sec-02-03}